 If you’re looking for advanced features in business-class email, Outlook is virtually unbeatable.
 With multiple apps at your fingertips (e.g., tasks, notes, calendar, and contacts), you can easily correspond, set up automated workflows to save time, craft complex rules to manage your inbox, and sync everything across all your devices.
 We explain how to set up your Outlook business email step by step below.

 1. Select a Microsoft 365 Plan

 Follow the prompts to set up your account, decide how to sign in, and input your business details and payment information.
-When everything is complete, confirm details to complete the setup of your Microsoft 365 account and new business email.
+When everything is complete, confirm the details to continue your Microsoft 365 account and new business email setup.

 2. Connect Your Domain (or Buy One)

 Next, indicate whether you will connect a business domain name you already own or buy a new one for Microsoft 365 business email setup in Outlook.
 If you have a domain, select “Use a domain name you already own.”
 Then, input your domain name in the bar below and click “Verify ownership” to begin the domain verification process.

 If you don’t already own a domain name, you can purchase one directly from Microsoft during the setup process.
 Alternatively, you can buy one from a domain name registrar like Domain.com for around $12 to $15 a year.

 On a tight budget but need a domain?
 Check out some legitimate ways to get a free email domain with other services your business needs.

 After inputting your domain name, Microsoft will look up your domain and request that you verify ownership of it by adding your domain’s DNS settings.
 This involves copying the provided TXT record information from Microsoft to your domain’s corresponding settings.

 To do this, navigate to the domain name registrar you used to purchase your domain.
 Where to find your DNS settings will vary based on where you bought your domain name.
 We included links to set up information for several popular domain registrars below.